edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/configurations.rst

         property

 ----------------
-Action
+Actions
 ----------------

 An action is executed when an event matchs a user defined action rule.

 The following actions are available on the EMI's Edge AI Platform.

 #.
-Recording
+Recording Action
 #.
-Upload to Amazon Kinesis Firehorse
+Upload to Amazon Kinesis Firehorse Action
 #.
-Send a notification email
+Send a notification email Action
+#.
+Send a LINE message/stamp Action

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Recording
+Recording Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The EdgeStream application implements the video recording module which records videos for each incoming event, this module is configured according to established actions into the stream configuration file.